Organic cane sugar hair removal wax

 Our all-organic and plastic-free hair removal wax is back in stock!

 Time to break out your ultra high waisted string bikini and serve your sascrotch an eviction notice.
 We know you're a confident person, and who cares if you have luscious locks, but sometimes you don't want the focus to be on your unwanted hair.

 No way you can make it to the salon or even get an appointment on such short notice and you'd rather spend your money on anything other than hair removal services.
 Take matters into your own hands: our all natural, biodegradable organic sugar wax hair will leave your skin utterly smooth and hairless for 2-6 weeks.

-Unlike skin irratating synthetic waxes, Sugar Be Free cane sugar wax only adheres to the hair follicles and dry skin cells, never live skin cells.
+Unlike skin irritating synthetic waxes, Sugar Be Free cane sugar wax only adheres to the hair follicles and dry skin cells, never live skin cells.

-Locally handmade by Eco Collective’s very own co-founder, Marimar, this compostable sugar wax packaged in a cute reusable jar is a true zero waste product!
+Locally handmade by Eco Collective’s very own co-founder, Marimar, this compostable sugar wax packaged in a cute reusable jar is a truly zero waste product!

 Use and care

 - Clean the hair removal area using warm water, non-scented soap and exfoliate.
 Allow area to dry completely before sugar waxing.